copypeyst/EditSS/PLAN.md

 21. When saving, create a ContentValues object and insert it using ContentResolver.insert(MediaStore.Images.Media.EXTERNAL_CONTENT_URI, values).
 22. Use openOutputStream() on the URI and write the image data.
 Set IS_PENDING=1 before writing and IS_PENDING=0 afterward to ensure atomic save completion; ensure cleanup sets IS_PENDING=0 on both success and failure branches.
 23. When naming saved files, use a timestamp-based name like "IMG_yyyyMMdd_HHmmss" with the correct extension matching MIME type (e.g., .jpg → image/jpeg) and append a short random suffix to avoid collisions.
-24. If the image contains transparency and the user chooses JPEG or lossy WEBP, show a warning: “Transparency will be lost.
-Continue?”
+24. Only show the transparency warning if the user selects JPEG or lossy WEBP and the app cannot auto-switch to a lossless format.
-25. For WEBP saves, detect alpha presence and automatically switch to lossless WEBP format if transparency exists.
+25. If transparency is detected and the user selects WEBP, silently switch to lossless WEBP and suppress the transparency warning.
 26. On Android 10 and newer, rely on MediaStore for immediate visibility in gallery apps; on Android 9 and older, call MediaScannerConnection.scanFile() after saving.
 27. When sharing a saved image, use its content URI directly.
 Grant temporary access with FLAG_GRANT_READ_URI_PERMISSION on the share intent.
 28. For unsaved edits, export to cache via FileProvider, share that URI, and delete the temporary file after the share intent completes (or schedule a short-lived cleanup).